Ernie Cope: Crew chief career

-Cope retired from full-time racing at the end of the 1995 season and accepted a position at Geoff Bodine Racing to crew chief the #7 in the Truck Series.
+Cope retired from full-time racing at the end of the 1995 season and accepted a position at Geoff Bodine Racing to crew chief the No. 7 in the Truck Series.
 He was Sadler Motorsports' crew chief in 2004 and served in various capacities with Robert Yates Racing in 2005.
-In 2006 and 2007 he was the crew chief for Wood Brothers/JTG Racing's #59 team in the Busch Series.
-In 2008 he moved to Kevin Harvick Incorporated to crew chief the #2 Truck Series entry driven by Jack Sprague.
-In 2009 and 2010 he was the crew chief for KHI's #33 Nationwide Series entry.
+In 2006 and 2007 he was the crew chief for Wood Brothers/JTG Racing's No. 59 team in the Busch Series.
+In 2008, he moved to Kevin Harvick Incorporated to crew chief the No. 2 Truck Series entry driven by Jack Sprague.
+In 2009 and 2010, he was the crew chief for KHI's #33 Nationwide Series entry.
 For 2011, Cope remained with KHI, being the crew chief for Elliott Sadler; he remained with the team when it was sold to Richard Childress Racing, acting as crew chief for the No. 33 with a variety of drivers in 2012 and 2013.
 In addition, he substituted for Luke Lambert as crew chief for Jeff Burton in the Sprint Cup Series in early 2013.
 In October 2013 he left RCR, being replaced by Nick Harrison.
 On December 12, 2013, it was announced that Cope would become the crew chief for the No. 5 of JR Motorsports in the Nationwide Series in 2014.
 On August 18, 2014, Cope was announced as the crew chief of JR Motorsports' No. 9, driven by Chase Elliott, in 2015.
 Cope left JR Motorsports at the end of the 2015 season to become the Competition Director at JTG Daugherty Racing beginning in 2016.
 He substituted for Randall Burnett as crew chief for A. J. Allmendinger at the June 2016 Axalta "We Paint Winners" 400 race at Pocono Raceway.